HOQST: Hamiltonian Open Quantum System Toolkit: Results

 where $A_\alpha$ and $B_\alpha$ are dimensionless Hermitian operators acting on the system and the bath, respectively, and exclude both $I_{\mathrm{S}}$ and $I_{\mathrm{B}}$ (the identity operators on the system and the bath, respectively).
 The parameters $g_\alpha$ are sometimes absorbed into $B_\alpha$ but are kept explicit in HOQST, are have units of energy.
 In addition, we assume for simplicity the factorized initial condition $\rho(0) = \rho_{\mathrm{S}}(0) \otimes \rho_{\mathrm{B}}$ for the joint system-bath state at the initial time $t=0$, where $\rho_\mathrm{B}$ is a Gibbs state at inverse temperature $\beta$

 though we note that factorization is not necessary for a valid description of open system dynamics~\cite{Rodriguez:08,Dominy:2016xy}.
-We work in units such that $k_B=1$, so that $\beta$ has units of inverse energy, or time (since we also set $\hbar=1$).
+We work in units of $\hbar=1$ and $k_B=1$ so that $\beta$ has units of inverse energy, or time.

-Before proceeding, we transform the original Hamiltonian Eq.~\eqref{eq:full_hamiltonian} into a rotating frame defined by $U(t)$, i.e. \beq \tilde{H}(t)=U^\dagger(t)HU(t) \ . \eeq The specific form of the unitary operator $U(t)$ will lead to different master equations and will be discussed in detail in subsequent sections.
+Before proceeding, we transform the original Hamiltonian Eq.~\eqref{eq:full_hamiltonian} into a rotating frame defined by $U(t)$, i.e.

+The specific form of the unitary operator $U(t)$ will lead to different master equations and will be discussed in detail in subsequent sections.
 The goals of the rotation are to remove the pure-bath Hamiltonian $H_{\mathrm{B}}$ and to identify terms that remains small in different system bath coupling regimes.
 As long as $U(t)$ acts non-trivially on the bath, we may assume without loss of generality we that the rotating frame Hamiltonian $\tilde{H}$ has the following form:

 where $\tilde{H}_{\mathrm{S}}$ acts only the system and $\tilde{H}_{\mathrm{I}}$ acts jointly on the system and the bath.
 The Liouville von Neumann equation in this rotating frame is